AngleProtocol/angle-docs/concepts/standard-liquidity-providers/README.md

 ## 🥅 Slippage

-When the collateral ratio is too small, in order to guarantee that any owner of agEUR will be able to redeem collateral with agEUR, SLPs will face a slippage when they exit.
+When the collateral ratio is too small, in order to guarantee that any owner of agEUR is able to redeem collateral with agEUR, SLPs will face a slippage when they exit.

 For instance if the slippage is 10%, then a SLP willing to get 100 of collateral back will only be able to get 90, and the 10 of collateral difference will never be recovered.